-• The MMU recommends that PJM modify the rules governing benefit/cost analysis, the evaluation process for selecting among competing market efficiency projects and cost allocation for economic projects in order to ensure that all costs, including congestion costs, in all zones are included.
+- The MMU recommends that the market efficiency process be eliminated because it is not consistent with a competitive market design.
 (Priority: Medium.
-First reported Q3 2018.
-Status: Not adopted.)

-• The MMU recommends that PJM modify the rules governing the market efficiency process benefit/cost analysis so that competing projects with different in service dates are evaluated on a symmetric, comparable basis.
+First reported Q3, 2019.
+Status: Not adopted.) - The MMU recommends that, if the market efficiency process is retained, PJM modify the rules governing benefit/cost analysis, the evaluation process for selecting among competing market efficiency projects and cost allocation for economic projects in order to ensure that all costs, including increased congestion costs and the risk of project cost increases, in all zones are included and in order to ensure that the correct metrics are used for defining benefits.
 (Priority: Medium.
-New recommendation.
-Status: Not adopted.)

-Supplemental Transmission Projects

-• The MMU recommends, to increase the role of competition, that the exemption of supplemental projects from the Order No. 1000 competitive process be terminated and that the basis for all such exemptions be reviewed.
+First reported 2018.
+Status: Not adopted.) - The MMU recommends that, if the market efficiency process is retained, PJM modify the rules governing the market efficiency process benefit/cost analysis so that competing projects with different in service dates are evaluated on a symmetric, comparable basis.
 (Priority: Medium.
-First reported 2017.
+First reported 2018.
 Status: Not adopted.)